-Big Kid Candy
+Big Kid Candy - SOLD OUT

 Mysterious fog swirling with portent surrounded the cupping table… From the smokey depths arose a sweet fragrance, hints of peach and vanilla wafted through the air.
 Clouds covered the sky, and wolves howled in the distance.
 Lightning struck a set of cups, and fate was sealed.
 Rumor of a certain coffees availability was whispered, and binding contracts were signed while moonlight beamed down on the pen.
 Big Kid Candy was allliiiiiveeee.

 But really.
 This coffee came to us serendipitously from our good friends at Catalyst Coffee.
 Emily, Michael, and Zele recently visited us for a few hours to see our new headquarters, and they were nice enough to bring some samples for us to cup.
 They just happened to have an eighteen bag offering of a screen separation* (more on that later) that became available when it got stateside.
 This coffee burst with stone fruit and floral notes, making it a very easy buying decision.
 We then decided to collaborate with Brandywine on a very spooky release, and our Bombe screen 13 lot fit the bill perfectly.